quantling/create_vtl_corpus/docs/source/usage.rst

 ===========
 How to use?
 ===========

+Many commands can be used to create a corpus with the library.
+Use the --help function of -h to get more information about the commands.

 This is a collection of possible use cases, which we target the library for.

 1. Create the vtl corpus with no pre-existing data but not all of the files, i.